jirons44/fullStack_server/README.md

 ### notes

+#### set up server and client scripts

-- this install also creates a built in 'server'. u can run 'npm start' while in the client directory.
+    This install also creates a built in 'server'. u can run 'npm start' while in the client directory.
 This will launch the browswer localhost:3000 and display a react boilerplate web app. launch the browswer localhost:3000 and display a react boilerplate web app.

         - so we have two servers....reason why you want to have a 2nd sever for development.
         - Our express fullstack_server is only responsible for pulling out of mongo and returning JSON.
         - React side of our app, react server created by 'create-react-app'...will take component files bundle.js using webpack and babel

     But Why?  we can put together...let express server up bundle.js.  yes we can.  reason...best way to start a react app some many built in features...webpack...dependencies....fast way to start.  saves time. worth to figure out how to make react and our server work together.

     challenge is how to make them work together...

     can open two terminal windows...one in main root directory 'npm run dev' and one in sub directory 'client' then run npm start.

     OR

-run in one terminal using command 'concurrently' in package.json ...we have two package.json files....one server and one client ...add on two additional scritps in package.json in server ....."client": "npm run start --prefix client"  -runs in client directory
+    run in one terminal using command *'concurrently'* in package.json ...we have two package.json files....one server and one client ...add on two additional scritps in package.json in server ....."client": "npm run start --prefix client"  -runs in client directory

+#### Dev mode - via proxy set-up

+    config client to hit server port 5000 update client package.json and add a "proxy" object to point to dev domain

+    create-react-app...uses proxy object, will re-route to serverlocalhost:5000

+    * only for dev...when building for prod...the create-react-app server doesn't even exist ..see below

+    in prod, when our app loads up..browser recognized the domain\app url...so proxy won't be needed, nor cors.

+#### prod mode - build

+    In production, 'create-react-app' server *DOES NOT EXIST*, only for dev.
+    Before we go to prod, we are going to build our react project.... create-react app will run webpack and babel and save a prod build in the public folder here. bundle.js

+    in production, express our server, will use public folder and its assests(.js bundle, css, etc..) and push to client.

+    *NPM RUN BUILD*....will create prod build in public foler with two files.
+    main.someHasCode.js and
+    main.someHashCode.js.map

+#### async-await

+    ES2017 Promise added with this version.